clabordec/amazon-s3/README.md

 - Create a lifecycle policy named travel-lifecycle-policy that applies to all files within the travel directory of the bucket.
 Configure the policy settings as follows:
     - Under Lifecycle Action Rules, enable the Transition current versions of objects between storage classes.
     - Under the Transition current versions of objects between storage classes, move the current version from Standard-IA and transition to Glacier Instant Retrieval after 30 days.
-- Delete the bucket with the prefix `kk-lab-chaanyah`
+- Delete the bucket with the prefix `kk-lab-chaanyah-s3`